GfSE/SAF-Specification/viewpoints/Operational-Capability-Viewpoint.md

 * What operational Capabilities are required for each phase and mode of operation?
 * What operational capabilities are defined?
 ## Presentation
-A block definition diagram (BDD) featuring Operational Capabilities, and their composition, specialization, and dependency relationships.
+A block definition diagram (BDD) featuring Operational Capabilities, their composition, specialization, and dependency relationships.

 ## Profile Model Reference
 * [SAF_OperationalCapability](../stereotypes.md#SAF_OperationalCapability)